keexa/getting_and_cleaning_data/codebook.md

 * Among the numerical features, only the ones related to a standard deviation or to a mean have been selected

-Here is the list of the filtered data frame after these steps
+Here is the list of the filtered features of the frame after these steps
 ```
 subject_id
 tBodyAcc-mean()-X